joshuatrefzer/Projekte/V-Server-Setup/README.md

 ```sh
     #PasswordAuthentication yes
 ```
-to
+... to
 ```sh
     PasswordAuthentication no
 ```

-save changes and exit
+...then save changes and exit

 ### Restart ssh service

-Run this command
+Run this command:
 ```sh
     sudo systemctl restart ssh.service
 ```